-1. Cut out several leaf shapes from your poster board/cardstock.
-Mine were each about 11″ tall and I used seven total.
+1. Cut out several leaf shapes from your poster board/cardstock using the template provided.
 Cut a 3″ slit in the bottom of each.

 2. Overlap the pieces on each side of the slit to give shape to the leaf.
 Secure with a bead of hot glue.

 3. Run your fingers over the leaves several times to curve them more.

 4. Poke a hole on each side of your cup or box.
 Cut two pieces of ribbon, long enough to tie around your head and string one through each hole, tying a knot to secure.

 5. Starting at the front of your cup, hot glue one leaf to the center front.

 6. Glue a second leaf right next to it, and continue gluing leaves on (one by one), working your way around the cup until it’s covered.